-No candles are permitted in any campus or University-sponsored facility.
-Items which require an open flame to operate, or which produce heat (i.e., Bunsen burners, lighted candles, incense, indoor and outdoor grills, etc.) are not allowed in residents' rooms or adjacent to any University building.
+No candles are permitted in any campus - or University-sponsored facility.
+Items that require an open flame to operate, or that produce heat (Bunsen burners, lighted candles, incense, indoor and outdoor grills, etc.), are not allowed in residents' rooms or adjacent to any University building.
 Unburned candles may not be used for decorative purposes.